Christ-Mind-Teachings/cmi-raj/_shorts/Above_All_Else_I_Want_to_See_Your_Vision.md

 abandon you.
 Let me not forget about being joined with you.
 So that when apparent challenges come my way I will stay with you and look at it from this peace which is inseparable from our joining.
-So that I might live through what comes up in ways that identify Peace and fulfillment and nothing else.
+So that I might live through what comes up in ways that identify peace and fulfillment and nothing else.
 Because I really want to exist differently than the way I have been existing.